-The best travel hair dryers in 2024 for space-saving styling on the go
+The best travel hair dryers for space-saving styling away from home

-Our beauty team reviews the best travel hair dryers that are lightweight and portable yet powerful
+Our beauty team reviews the best travel hair dryers that are lightweight and portable – but, crucially, still powerful

-Packing for a short trip or longer holiday can be overwhelming and trying to squeeze in any hair tools only adds to that.
-This is precisely why the best travel hair dryers were invented: to fit their much-needed drying capabilities into a space-saving design.
+Packing for a vacation can be overwhelming, and trying to squeeze in hair tools adds to that stress – which is precisely why the best travel hair dryers were invented.

-As with shampoo and moisturiser minis or squeezing clothes into packing cubes, the best hair dryer for travelling will save you valuable space in your suitcase and allow you to style your hair as you usually would.
-(Not to mention, you won't have to do battle with a sub-par hotel room hair dryer.)
+Just like packing miniature bottles of your favorite liquids, or organizing your clothing items into packing cubes, the best hair dryer for travel will save space in your suitcase and allow you to achieve your go-to styles wherever you are.
+Not to mention, you won't have to do battle with a hotel room hair dryer.)

-Not only are travel dryers often equipped with features like a foldable handle, dual voltage functionality and a lightweight feel.
-But tech specs of your chosen tool should still cater to your hair type and length – be that a low-maintenance short hairstyle for women or a long hairstyle that may require more power and attachments.
+Not only do travel dryers tend to come with features like a foldable handle, dual voltage functions, and an incredibly lightweight feel, the tech specs should still fit your specific hair type and length – be that a low-maintenance short hairstyle for women, or a long hairstyle that requires more power and attachments.

-We're serious about the hot tools we use on our hair, so our beauty team got to work testing a bunch of travel-friendly tools and curated this list of the best travel hair dryers.
-Ahead are the need-to-knows on those that are easiest to pack in your best suitcase, lightweight to hold and hassle-free to style with.
+We're serious about the hot tools we put on our hair, so we've curated this list of the best travel hair dryers that are easy to pack in your best suitcase, lightweight to hold, and foolproof to style with.

-The best travel hair dryers, reviewed by our beauty team
+The best travel hair dryers, chosen by our experts

 Specifications